Bedrooms / By Kerry O'Brien / December 12, 2016

 Prior to dealing with these large carpentry projects, we had undertaken a few small updates and renovations—a widening of a doorway here, some paint there, fun wallpaper for our son’s first room, etc. We had been really unhappy with our contractor and so we were extra-nervous about jumping into an even bigger home improvement.
 This negative experience had left us paralyzed.
 We wanted to make the changes but didn’t know where to go next.
 Then, a friend told us about Sweeten.
 She’d had her kitchen redone and was beyond thrilled.
 You can see her Sweeten renovation here.
 So, we posted our project and crossed our fingers.

 I don’t have enough words to communicate just how seamless this process was.
 We were connected with three people, all amazing!
 They were consummate professionals and visionary designers.
 We knew we would be in good hands with any of them.
-But in the end, we were thrilled to work with Sweeten Expert Ezra.
-It was clear from the very beginning that Ezra was a perfectionist and would help shape and execute our vision beautifully and with great care.
+But in the end, we were thrilled to work with this Sweeten contractor.
+It was clear from the very beginning that he was a perfectionist and would help shape and execute our vision beautifully and with great care.
 And both he and his wife, Rachel, were very helpful and responsive to all of our questions and concerns.

 We got to visit him at his workshop in Peekskill, NY, and see the impressive array of projects he was working on.
 But best of all, he grasped our needs right away.
 He was able to take our nascent design ideas and turn them into computer renderings that allowed us to see our vision come to life.